DanielTockan/Skii/README.md

 ![Trello](./resources/screenshots/skii_trello.png)

 Daily stand-ups were held each morning, supplemented by regular check-ups on progress and any blockers faced.
-The occured via Zoom breakout rooms and Slack - this was particularly useful as we applied pair-programming for debugging and problem solving.
+The occurred via Zoom breakout rooms and Slack - this was particularly useful as we applied pair-programming for debugging and problem solving.

 ### Back-end: